Winnipeg Lawn Care Services

 First things first, let’s talk about tools.
 A good mower is essential for effective lawn maintenance.
 There are several types:

-- Reel Mowers: Great for small, flat yards.
-These are manual, eco-friendly, and require a bit of elbow grease (and I mean, a bit).
+-Reel Mowers: Great for small, flat yards.
+These are manual, eco-friendly.

 The right mower for you depends on your yard size and personal preference.